samf01/irbisio-site/README.md

-# My Gatsby 4 | NetlifyCMS Starter
+# Irbisio Main Site - Gatsby 4 | NetlifyCMS Starter

 Doesn't use styled-components so, when creating editor previews the CSS can be loaded directly from Layout.css _or_ with a custom stylesheet.